SamDeMario-lab/NanoBlot/To_do.md

 ## Small Projects

-### Update R version to R (>4.2.1)
-Bioconductor was updated and now needs >4.2

 ### Add user_input_files to the gitignore
 I'm pretty sure this works for some of the branches already.

-### \? ) echo "Invalid option: -$OPTARG" should output help text and exit script
-Current it just says you have an Invalid option and then just runs the script anyway

 ## Final steps
 ### Fix names in R script